Frequently Asked Questions

 First Offense: A NOTICE OF UNSATISFACTORY CONDUCT warning will be issued.

 Second Offense: Bus riding privileges may be suspended for five (5) school days

 Third Offense: Bus riding privileges may be suspended for ten (10) school days

 Fourth Offense: Bus riding privileges may be revoked for the remainder of the school year.

 BUS PASSES ARE THE PROPERTY OF SJUSD AND WILL BE SURRENDERED UPON REQUEST.

-If after a bus pass has been issued it is determined by the parent or student that the information originally provided on the application is in error or there is a request for substitute picture, change of residence address, the parent will be charged a $10.00 replacement processing fee.
+If after a bus pass has been issued it is determined by the parent or student that the information originally provided on the application is in error or there is a request for substitute picture, change of residence address, the parent will be charged a $10.00 cash only replacement processing fee.